-87.-(1) There shall be a Director of Audit whose office shall be a public office.
+109.-(1) There shall be a Director of Audit whose office shall be a Director of Audit.

-- (2) It shall be the duty of the Director of Audit- - (a) to satisfy himself that all monies that have been appropriated by Parliament and disbursed have been applied to the purposes to which they were so appropriated and that the expenditure conforms to the authority that governs it; and - (b) at least once in every year to audit and report on the public accounts of The Gambia, the accounts of all officers and authorities of the Government of The Gambia, the accounts of all courts in The Gambia (other than courts no part of the expenses of which are defrayed directly out of monies provided by Parliament), the accounts of every

-Commission established by this Constitution and the accounts of the Clerk to the House of Representatives.
+- (2) It shall be the duty of the Director of Audit- - (a) to satisfy himself that the provisions of this chapter of this Constitution are being complied with; - (b) to satisfy himself that all moneys that have been appropriated by Parliament and expended have been applied to the purposes to which they were so appropriated and that the expenditure conforms to the authority that governs it; and - (c) at least once in every year to audit and report on the public accounts of The Gambia, the accounts of all officers and authorities of the Government of The Gambia, the accounts of all the courts in The Gambia (other than courts no part of the expenses of which are defrayed directly out of moneys provided by Parliament), the accounts of every Commission established by this Constitution and the accounts of the Clerk to the House of Representatives.

-(3) The Director of Audit and any officer authorised by him shall have access to all books, records, returns, reports and other documents which in his opinion relate to any of the accounts referred to in subsection (2) of this section.
+(3) The Director of Audit and any officer authorised by him shall have access to all books, records, returns, reports and other documents and shall have authority to make such enquiry which in his opinion relate to any of the accounts referred to in subsection (2) of this section.

-(4) The Director of Audit shall submit every report made by him in pursuance of subsection (2) of this section to the Minister for the time being responsible for finance who shall, not later than seven days after the House of Representatives first meets after he has received the report, lay it before the House.
+(4) The Director of Audit shall submit every report made by him in pursuance of subsection (2) of this section to the Minister for the time being responsible for finance who shall, not later than seven days after the House of Representatives first meets after he has received the report, lay it before the House: and if the Minister for the time being responsible for finance shall make default in laying the report before the House, the Director of Audit shall submit the report to the Speaker of the House (or if the office of Speaker is vacant, or if the Speaker is for any reason unable to perform the functions of his office, to the Deputy Speaker) who shall cause it to be laid before the House